VAT in UAE as a Short Review

 The UAE has been dealing with value-added tax (VAT) since the first day of the year 2018 with a 5% rate.
 Excise Tax, on the other hand, has been introduced since 1 October 2017, 50% on energy and carbonated drinks and 100% on tobacco goods.
 Many or all corporations have sought help from VAT consultants in Dubai.

-The VAT has been applied to the almost all the goods and services, with few exemptions as per the VAT laws.
+The VAT has been applied to almost all goods and services, with few exemptions as per the VAT laws.
 With this, the cost of living has increased in a slight manner.
-Budgeting is now an option that people should opt for doing, especially when the lifestyle of spending is still being applied in their lives.
+Budgeting is now an option that people should opt for, especially when the lifestyle of spending is still being applied in their lives.

 The VAT was implemented to provide a diverse source of income for the United Arab Emirates (UAE).
 The revenue that will be generated from both kinds of taxes will be used to provide more effective services for the residents of the country.
 The public infrastructures and facilities will be improved.
 This way, the notion is utilized to help not just the country to soar but for its residents to be more comfortable and at home.
 This can also help the country to not be dependent the oil revenue since a new source is being used.